darts-web/darts-web.github.io/_posts/2018-08-26-under-construction.md

 ---

 This website is currently under construction.
 It will serve as a communication platform on the current state of the Delft Advanced Research Terra Simulator (DARTS).

+We are experiencing some layout issues on Microsoft Internet Explorer.
+Please use Google Chrome, Microsoft Edge or Firefox in order to display the layout properly.
+Thank you very much for your understanding.